 Magyar Ginkgo is a male form of Ginkgo biloba that was first sited growing in front of the Magyar Bank in New Brunswick, New Jersey.
 Discovered for its narrow and upright form with ascending branches it has become quite a reliable tree.

-The genus name of Ginkgo is a missed translation of the Japanese ‘gin’ meaning silver and ‘kyo’ meaning apricot dating back to the 17th century.
+The genus name Ginkgo is a mistranslation of the Japanese ‘gin’ meaning silver and ‘kyo’ meaning apricot dating back to the 17th century.
 A long-time symbol of longevity, the Ginkgo’s history is an astonishing one.

-In fall, you may notice your Ginkgo’s leaves drop dramatically, all at once.
+In the fall, you may notice your Ginkgo’s leaves drop dramatically, all at once.
 Why is this?
-As colder weather comes, common deciduous trees like maples often lose their leaves over the course of a few weeks.
-The process of a tree losing its leaves it a little more complex than you may think, the stems of leaves on these trees are called petioles.
+As colder weather comes, common deciduous trees like maples often lose their leaves over a few weeks.
+The process of a tree losing its leaves is a little more complex than you may think, the stems of leaves on these trees are called petioles.
 Petioles produce a layer of protective cells to protect trees from diseases that could enter as the leaves drop.
-This process typically takes place over a period of several weeks as temperature decreases.
-On a Ginkgo tree, the petioles form this layer of scar-like cells simultaneously and once a hard frost comes it triggers all leaves to drop at once, creating a lovely golden carpet around the base of your tree.
-Often, a true sign that fall has arrived.
+This process typically takes place over several weeks as temperature decreases.
+On a Ginkgo tree, the petioles form a layer of scar-like cells simultaneously and once a hard frost arrives it triggers all leaves to drop at once, creating a lovely golden carpet around the base of your tree.
+A true sign that fall has arrived.

 Ginkgo biloba was previously classified in the Pinophyta division (phylum), which encompasses all cone-bearing plants commonly referred to as conifers.
 Ginkgo biloba is now classified in its own division, Ginkgophyta, but it is still a gymnosperm (meaning ‘naked seed’) and is closely related to other prehistoric plants like evergreens and cycads.